 3. Hambledon, The Surrey Hills

 Drive just an hour outside of London and you'll soon reach the stunning Surrey Hills Area of Outstanding Natural Beauty; a countryside idyll that certainly lives up to its namesake.
-Hambledon Village is located in the Waverley borough of Surrey, south of Guildford, and offers the quintessential English village experience, with its quaint cafes and cosy pubs making up a central point for the numerous picturesque walking trails around the area.
+Hambledon Village is located in the Waverley borough of Surrey, south of Guildford, and it's one of our best UK staycations as it offers the quintessential English village experience, with its quaint cafes and cosy pubs making up a central point for the numerous picturesque walking trails around the area.

 The Old Coal Yard, situated next to the Merry Harries pub is a hub of creativity where you can try numerous activities, from flower arranging at Cherfold Flowers to gin tasting at The Village Spirit Collective.
 You can also arrange at the pub a llama trekking tour, which comes complete with an en-route picnic to soak up the stunning scenery while enjoying some refreshments.
 As far away from city life as we can imagine.